imccausl/async-workshop/exercises/exercise-4/README.md

 # Exercise 4

+This isn't really an exercise.
+The "Exercise" file contains some working demos of the examples below.
+The "solution" contains a way of combining promises and generators into a more "synchronous"-looking async code.
+This is kind of a precursor to async/await.

 ## Async/Await

 To really understand the details of how async/await works, let's take a quick look at generator functions.